MarkDing/IoT-Developer-Boot-Camp-Wiki/zigbee/Zigbee-Hands-on-Forming-and-Joining.md

 ## 1.1.
 Application features
 The boot camp series hands-on workshop will cover four functionalities below, and the application development is split into four steps respectively to show how an application should be built up from the beginning.

-The exercise in this documentation is the first exercise in the “Zigbee Boot Camp” series.
+The exercise in this documentation is the first exercise in the "Zigbee Boot Camp" series.
--   **In the 1st phase, a basic network forming by the Light-, and a joining process by the Switch will be realized.**
+-   **In the 1st phase, a basic network forming by the Light, and a joining process by the Switch will be realized.**
--   The 2nd part will prepare the devices to transmit-, receive-, and process the On-Off commands by using APIs.
+-   The 2nd part will prepare the devices to transmit, receive, and process the On-Off commands by using APIs.
 -   At the 3rd step the Switch will have a periodic event to execute any custom code, which will be a LED blinking in our case.
 -   The 4th thing to do is to make the Switch to be able to store any custom data in its flash by using Non-volatile memory.

 ## 1.2.
 Purpose
 This tutorial will give an overall knowledge about how to build a Light and Switch device from the scratch.
-For the end of the Lab, the user will be familiar with the Simplicity Studio, fundamental needs to make an SoC to work, SDK source architecture, the key points of EmberZNet stack, events, non-volatile memory using.
+For the end of the Lab, the user will be familiar with the Simplicity Studio, fundamental needs to make an SoC to work, SDK source architecture.

 The network will consist of two devices by using board of BRD4162A (EFR32MG12).
-One of them is the Light.
+* One of them is the Light.
 Since the realized network is centralized, it will work as the Coordinator and Trust Center of the network.
-This device forms- and opens the network, permits other devices to join, and manages the security keys.
+This device forms and opens the network, permits other devices to join, and manages the security keys.
-The other device is the Switch.
+* The other device is the Switch.
 It joins to the opened network and send On-Off commands to the Light.

-Before all the individual steps would be performed, it’s necessary to check some basics to avoid unwanted issues during the development.

 ***

 # 2. Fundamental steps
-Regardless of the created application or device type, there are some general steps that must be done prior to start the development.
+Before all the individual steps would be performed, it's necessary to check some basics to avoid unwanted issues during the development.
+In fact, the prerequisites of the Zigbee boot camp series training is documented in the [Zigbee Preparatory Course](https://github.com/MarkDing/IoT-Developer-Boot-Camp/wiki/Zigbee-Preparatory-Course), we just highlight some items here again to make sure that the development environment is ready on your side.

 ## 2.1.
 Hardware Requirements
 * 2 WSTK Main Development Board
 * 2 EFR32MG12 radio boards (BRD4162A)

 ## 2.2.
 Software Requirements
-Make sure you have installed the EmberZNet 6.6.3 SDK or later and GCC toolchain on your PC.
+Make sure you have installed the latest EmberZNet SDK (which is v6.6.4 at the time of this document) and compatible GCC toolchain on your PC.

 ### 2.2.1.
 Check EmberZNet SDK
 1. Launch Simplicity Studio v4.
-2.  *WindowPreferenceSimplicity StudioSDK*s, make sure “EmberZNet 6.6.4” is installed.
+2. Go to Window -> Preference -> Simplicity Studio -> SDKs, make sure "EmberZNet 6.6.4" is installed.
-It is part of the Gecko SDK Suite 2.6.4, therefore it doesn’t appear itself.
+It is part of the Gecko SDK Suite 2.6.4, therefore it doesn't appear itself alone.
 See Figure 2‑1 below.
 <div align="center">
   <img src="./images/check_installed_EmberZNet_SDK.png">
 </div>